How I Failed at Minimalism

 Remember this if you see me on Hoarders.

 As I looked around after I'd cleared the obvious clutter, I realized that I like groups of things.
 I like home to be cozy and just the right amount of full.
-When there is too much I get antsy, but the same thing happens in reverse when the decor is too spare.
+When there is too much I get antsy, but the same thing happens in reverse when the decor is sparse.

 I also realized I tolerate more things in some rooms than others.
 I don't want a clutter free studio.
 I want an abundance of materials as well as inspiration.
 The bedroom, on the other hand, is calmingly free of extras.
 I hate things sitting out in the bathroom, but love a living room filled with pictures and treasures from travels.
 Rocks and bird's nests mixed with silver cups and champagne buckets.